 Anyone will tell you that technology is changing the world as we know it at a stunning pace.
+Today, we can access everything in a few seconds.
+Need entertainment?
+We can just open our Netflix app, or open our internet browsers to look for a Bethard welcome offer.
+Need something inspirational?
+We can watch a TED Talk or watch an informative documentary.
+The list goes on.
 With so many breakthroughs out there, it’s hard to predict which one is explicitly about to hit big.
 The fourth industrial revolution is near, and it will fundamentally change our world.
 Let’s take a look at the technologies that have the potential to change the way we live, work, and relate to each other.

 3D Metal Printing